Study finds effective cooling improves data centre energy efficiency by 64%

 Real world studies show huge savings with cooling efficiency

 In fact, research from Schneider Electric reveals water chillers account for between 60 and 85 percent of total cooling system energy consumption.
-This has led to data centres being designed (where possible) to minimise the usage of chillers by maximising the usage of ‘free cooling’ with less power-hungry systems like air coolers and cooling towers that can keep the temperature of the IT space at a satisfactory level.
+This has led to data centers being designed (where possible) to minimise the usage of chillers by maximising the usage of ‘free cooling' with less power-hungry systems like air coolers and cooling towers that can keep the temperature of the IT space at a satisfactory level.